tailcallhq/tailcallhq.github.io/docs/cli.md

 tailcall gen path_to_configuration_file.json
 ```

-To generate a TailCall GraphQL configuration, provide a configuration file to the `gen` command like done above.
+To generate a Tailcall GraphQL configuration, provide a configuration file to the `gen` command like done above.
 This configuration file should be in JSON or YAML format, as illustrated in the example below:

 <Tabs>
 <TabItem value="json" label="JSON">